 To maximize credit card rewards, keep it simple.
-Stick with rewards you know you will use.
+Choose the right card by sticking with rewards you know you will use.
 Understand the terms your rewards program.
 Spread expenses across best rewards cards.
 And above all else, pay your balance in full every month.

 The purpose of a rewards credit card is to get the most out of the benefits the card offers.
 Otherwise, it’s just a regular credit card; and not a cost-effective credit card, to boot.
-The best rewards cards on the market often come with an annual fee to help defray the cost of the rewards – rewards you may not be taking full advantage of.
+Many of the best rewards cards on the market often come with an annual fee to help cover the cost of the rewards – rewards you may not be taking full advantage of.
 So rather than throwing away money on your rewards card, follow a few simple steps, and let your rewards card pay you for responsible usage.

 Try redeeming reward miles or points periodically rather than stockpiling them.
 Rewards generally don’t expire, but in some cases, you could lose points if there’s no activity on your rewards account.
 And if you close your account, you will lose all of your earned rewards.